apache/beam/website/www/site/content/en/contribute/_index.md

 ### Share Your Intent
 1. Find or create an issue in the [Beam issue tracker (JIRA)](https://issues.apache.org/jira/projects/BEAM/issues).
    Tracking your work in an issue will avoid duplicated or conflicting work, and provide a place for notes.
 Later, your pull request will be linked to the issue as well.
+You may find the [Jira beginner’s guide](https://cwiki.apache.org/confluence/display/BEAM/Beam+Jira+Beginner%27s+Guide) and some useful [Jira tips](https://cwiki.apache.org/confluence/display/BEAM/Jira+Tips) in our Wiki.
-1. Assign the issue to yourself.
+2. Assign the issue to yourself.
 To get the permission to do so, email the [dev@beam.apache.org mailing list](https://beam.apache.org/community/contact-us) to introduce yourself and to be added as a contributor in the Beam issue tracker including your ASF Jira Username.
 For example [this welcome email](https://lists.apache.org/thread.html/e6018c2aaf7dc7895091434295e5b0fafe192b975e3e3761fcf0cda7@%3Cdev.beam.apache.org%3E).
-1. If your change is large or it is your first change, it is a good idea to [discuss it on the dev@beam.apache.org mailing list](https://beam.apache.org/community/contact-us/).
+3. If your change is large or it is your first change, it is a good idea to [discuss it on the dev@beam.apache.org mailing list](https://beam.apache.org/community/contact-us/).
-1. For large changes create a design doc ([template](https://s.apache.org/beam-design-doc-template), [examples](https://s.apache.org/beam-design-docs)) and email it to the [dev@beam.apache.org mailing list](https://beam.apache.org/community/contact-us/).
+4. For large changes create a design doc ([template](https://s.apache.org/beam-design-doc-template), [examples](https://s.apache.org/beam-design-docs)) and email it to the [dev@beam.apache.org mailing list](https://beam.apache.org/community/contact-us/).

 ### Setup Your Environment

+Before you begin, check out the Wiki pages.
+There are many useful tips about [Git](https://cwiki.apache.org/confluence/display/BEAM/Git+Tips), [Go](https://cwiki.apache.org/confluence/display/BEAM/Go+Tips), [Gradle](https://cwiki.apache.org/confluence/display/BEAM/Gradle+Tips), [Java](https://cwiki.apache.org/confluence/display/BEAM/Java+Tips), [Python](https://cwiki.apache.org/confluence/display/BEAM/Python+Tips), etc.

 #### Configuration Options
 You have two options for configuring your development environment: